National Capital (Ottawa) Branch

 The Ottawa-based National Capital Branch is enthusiastic about reaching out to groups and individuals whose activities and interests take them into foreign affairs.
 We have a growing network in Ottawa of over 1200, including 325 active members.
 The National Capital Branch is an increasingly diverse group with more young professionals, new Canadians, NGO startups, and women among our established network of policy experts, journalists, scholars, business people, students and engaged citizens.

-We invite you to get involved in our wide-ranging activities, including monthly speaker/dinner events, five study/working groups, the Ottawa Foreign Policy Initiative, occasional conferences, and a number of student and young professional focused activities.
+We invite you to get involved in our wide-ranging activities, including our flagship speaker events, six study/working groups, Politics at the Pub events, occasional conferences, and a number of student and young professional focused activities.

-The National Capital Branch’s study groups include: Africa, Asia Pacific, Latin America and the Caribbean, Middle East.
+The National Capital Branch’s study groups include: Africa, Asia-Pacific, Latin America and the Caribbean, Middle East and North America.
 The National Capital Branch also hosts the Intelligence Futures Working group.
 To join these groups or learn more, please contact the respective groups’ chairs listed below.

 The Youth Caucus is a particularly vibrant group within of the CIC National Capital Branch, leading a number of young professional and student programs.
 These include yearly international affairs career fairs for students, university clubs (currently at Carleton University, the University of Ottawa, and Saint Paul University), a series of informal “Politics @ the Pub” get-togethers targeted towards students, young professionals, and the ‘young at heart’, held at a local pub with guest speakers, and high-profile, interactive events organized twice a year in Ottawa by thePanel.